Episode #65: Pamela Becker Founder & Chairman, Jeremy’s Circle

 Meirav thank you so much.
 I hope your book gets written and your course happens and that in general, you’re able to keep you’re doing an impacting and and trying to make the world a better place as as grandiose as it sounds.
 You know, you you certainly seem like you’re breaking it down into incremental steps and I’m so glad that you are.

-In this episode, we speak with Alon Gilady.
-He is a serial entrepreneur...
+In this episode, we speak with Yair Snir, he’s the managing partner of...
 Read more